 The creative process generates hundreds of pages of imaginative short stories seldom used in the final product.
 The stories below are part of a unique world and written to support a series of upcoming projects.
 They contain background information about characters, places and events relevant to the stories overarching narrative, designed to enhance the telling of the main tale.
 How many times have you wanted to know more about the world a story takes place in, but had to wait for someone to write the definitive mythopoeia?

-An entertainer, medicine show conman and an inventor with a passion for building powered machines.
+An entertainer, medicine show conman and an inventor with a passion for building steam-powered machines.

-The lesser tales of an ancient warrior who has battled across the world and now the frontier of the United States.
+The strange tales of an ancient warrior who battled his way across the world and now the frontier of the United States.